scil/MtHamlMore/README.md

 _ this is title
 _ this is content
 ```
-code: \MtHaml\Snip\NodeVisitor\MakesurePlaceholderValue::enterSnipCaller, PlaceholderValue is appended to SnipCaller as child
+code: \MtHaml\More\NodeVisitor\MakesurePlaceholderValue::enterSnipCaller, PlaceholderValue is appended to SnipCaller as child

 Getting Started
 -----